Zingle/rest-api-documentation/contacts/README.md

 Field | Data Type | Description
 --- | --- | ---
 id | string | Unique identifier
-is_confirmed | boolean | Whether the conversation associated with this Contact is currently marked as 'Confirmed' is_starred | boolean | Whether the conversation associated with this Contact is currently marked as 'Starred' last_message | object | Object containing id, body, and created_at for last message sent to or received from the contact
+service_id | string | Unique identifier of the Contact's Service is_confirmed | boolean | Whether the conversation associated with this Contact is currently marked as 'Confirmed' is_starred | boolean | Whether the conversation associated with this Contact is currently marked as 'Starred' last_message | object | Object containing id, body, and created_at for last message sent to or received from the contact